 Burney received her Ph.D. from the Department of Comparative Literature at UCLA.
 She was a postdoctoral fellow with the Multilingual Locals and Significant Geographies project at SOAS from 2017-2020.
 She has taught courses on world literature and postcolonial theory at SOAS and UCLA.

-Dr. Burney teaches Introduction to Poetry, Emily Dickinson, and courses other courses on poetry, global romanticism, and eco-poetics.
+Dr. Burney teaches Introduction to Poetry, Emily Dickinson, Love and Its Languages, South American Literature and Culture, Form and Formalism, Literature and Animal Studies and other courses on poetry, global romanticism, and eco-poetics.